-Repurposing Leftovers & Leftover Ingredients
+Guide to Using Leftovers & Leftover Ingredients

 Get more life out of your leftovers, so that you can reduce food waste and save more money.

-7) plan for a full month ahead
+7) Plan for a full month ahead

 On a less busy week, try planning your meals for a full month ahead.
 You can make this planning process even easier by designating specific days like “Taco Tuesdays,” “Fried Rice Fridays,” or “Leftover Sundays.”